hero banner

 With complete flexibility, you can reach your customers in any context using the Nylas Email API.
 We will look at completing mail merge using JavaScript next.

-How to Mail Merge in Outlook
+How to mail merge in Outlook

 Let’s build out mail merge functionality using React Templates.
 Here is an overview of the steps we will build: